campopenedo/vegan-e-numbers/README.md

 #### The response
 The response have the name of the E Number, if is vegan, not vegan, or depends by the manufacter.
 That last options means that can be or not vegan, you need to contact to the manufacter to know it.

-Also brings the day of the last update of that especific number.
+The response also brings the day of the last update of that especific number.

 #### object-e-numbers file